Diversity & Inclusion

 Over multiple decades, Cooper built a network of medical professionals, and a reputation for patient care, both in stroke and heart health, and in general medicine.
 Such was the case that Dr. Martin Luther King Jr. sought out Cooper and Dr. Harold Pierce for treatment of a keloid after he was stabbed.
 Cooper recalls treating Dr. King for a complete check-up: “For four days – EKGs, blood studies, upper GI series – the whole works. … He was in perfect health.

 “The thing that most impressed me about [King] was his eye contact – it was riveting.
 I mean, he’d look at you as if he was looking right to the back of your head.
 I mean, really unusual.”

 But what happened next stands out all the more in Cooper’s memory.
 “One day, [King] said, ‘Harry Belafonte is going to be coming down tomorrow for a meeting. … So, I wonder if you could arrange for somebody to meet and bring him to the room.’”
 Cooper obliged, and personally escorted Belafonte into and out of the building through a concealed entrance.

-Years later, Belafonte and Cooper reminisced about their shared experience, with Belafonte reportedly recounting, “‘I remember very well.
-Doc Cooper was like a cat on a hot tin roof.
-And I say, pretty skittish.’”
+Years later, Belafonte and Cooper reminisced about their shared experience, with Belafonte reportedly recounting, "'I remember very well.
+When a huge crowd of [Belafonte] fans rapidly accumulated, Doc Cooper was like a cat on a hot tin roof.
+And I say, pretty skittish.'”

 While Cooper was trusted by many civil rights icons of the 1960s, he does not self-identify as an activist.
 But his work reflects Cooper as a medical change agent.
 He is credited with groundbreaking research on stroke remedies and sealing health gaps for African-Americans, specifically as it relates to stroke treatment and education.